Bbek10/myresume/README.md

-# Imperative Care
+# Imperative Care Multi-Site WordPress Project

+## Overview
-A custom WordPress multisite implementation for Imperative Care, built using modern development practices and deployed on WP Engine.
+A custom built WordPress multisite for Imperative Care, built using modern development practices and deployed on WP Engine.
+Which uses IC theme as a primary theme.
+The project is structured to handle multiple WordPress sites within a single installation.

+## Theme Information
+The project uses a custom theme (IC) built on top of Sage, which includes:

+### Dependencies
+- Node.js packages:
+  - Bootstrap 4.5.2
+  - jQuery 3.5.1
+  - Laravel Mix for asset compilation
+  - Various UI components (Fancybox, AOS, Bootstrap Select)
+  - Development tools (ESLint, Stylelint)

+### Development Requirements
+- PHP 7.2.5 or higher
+- Node.js for frontend asset compilation ( version: >= 12.0.0 (we are currently using 14.\* lts))
+- Composer for PHP dependencies

 ## Table of Contents
 - [Environments](#environments)